rcallaby/Emacs-Guide/Lessons/Part-01-Introduction/Introduction.md

 # Introduction
 # Getting Started with Emacs

+# Table Of Contents

+General Information
+History
+Get started by Downloading
+Simple Code Ideas
+How to Save your work
+The Basics
+Personalization
+Summary

 ## Introduction

 Emacs is a powerful, extensible text editor known for its versatility and flexibility.
 It's a favorite among developers, writers, and anyone who spends a lot of time working with text.
 Emacs stands out for its ability to adapt to various tasks through the use of plugins and customization, making it much more than just a text editor.